What Your Baby Is Learning

-After learning to recognize your voice, your face, and your touch, and to associate them with comfort, your baby will start responding more to you during these months.
-Your baby will even give you a smile!
+After learning to recognize your voice, your face, and your touch, and to associate them with comfort, your baby will start responding even more to you during these months — and will even give you a smile!

 Babies this age spend more time awake and alert and become more curious about their parents and about objects that they see.
 They also start getting physically stronger and better able to coordinate movements.
 Encourage the learning process by talking to your little one, responding to his or her vocal expressions, and providing colorful age-appropriate toys.

 You'll now see your baby's personality emerge.
 In the first month or two of life, newborns depend on others to initiate interaction.
 But by the end of the third month your baby will engage you with facial expressions, vocalizations, and gestures.

 As their eyesight improves, babies become better able to distinguish between different sights and sounds.
 Your baby will be carefully watching your facial expressions and listening to your voice, responding to you with coos and gurgles, and around 2 months, respond to your smile with a smile.
 Between 3 and 4 months, most infants can squeal with delight and laugh out loud.

 Babies will learn to open and shut their fists and can hold a rattle placed in their hands.
 They'll soon discover that they're the one that caused the rattle to make noise.

 Babies also start to explore their surroundings with their hands, reaching out, swatting at, and grasping for a favorite toy.
 They'll also begin to notice their hands and feet, and they'll become a source of amusement.
 They enjoy staring at their hands, playing with their fingers, and bringing their hands or a toy to their mouth.

 Respond to your baby's coos and gurgling with sounds of your own so that your baby will be encouraged to keep using his or her voice for expression.
 In this way, your infant hears the sounds of language and learns about conversation.